 - 1 tablespoon milk

-- 50g dark chocolate, if desired for piping a message
+- 50 g dark chocolate, for piping a message (optional)

 - In a large bowl, beat butter with a hand mixer or stand mixer until it becomes smooth and creamy.
 Mix in brown sugar and granulated sugar until well combined.
 Add eggs and vanilla extract and mix until creamy.